 - Cryonics Failure: His ice powers all enable this, with his Astral being the clearest example thereof.

-- Dating Catwoman: If Jin still has his feelings with Tsubaki, this is what he'll end up doing now that Tsubaki has undergone a Face Heel Turn.
+- Dating Catwoman: If Jin still has feelings for Tsubaki, this is what he'll end up doing now that Tsubaki has undergone a brainwashing-induced Face-Heel Turn.

 - Deadpan Snarker: Shares ths trait with Rachel.
 But even more extreme.

 - Tsubaki in shock of Jin's defection from the Library

 Tsubaki: "I can't believe someone as loyal as you would...
 Would defect.
 Why?"